-cobas® HBV is an in vitro nucleic acid amplification test for the quantitation of hepatitis B virus (HBV) DNA in human EDTA plasma or serum of HBV-infected individuals.
+cobas[°] HBV is an in vitro nucleic acid amplification test for the quantitation of hepatitis B virus (HBV) DNA in human EDTA plasma or serum of HBV-infected individuals using the automated cobas[°] 4800 System for specimen processing, amplification and detection.

 This test is intended for use as an aid in the management of patients with chronic HBV infection undergoing anti-viral therapy.
 The test can be used to measure HBV DNA levels at baseline and during treatment to aid in assessing response to treatment.
-The results from cobas® HBV must be interpreted within the context of all relevant clinical and laboratory findings.
+The results from cobas[®] HBV must be interpreted within the context of all relevant clinical and laboratory findings.